IBM/db2forzosdeveloperextension-about/docs/the-basics/navigating-the-db2-catalog.md

 where {user ID} is the authorization ID or role that you want to grant read access to.

+### Viewing REST services

+Viewing REST services requires some additional configuration.

+1. Ensure that REST services are enabled on Db2 for z/OS.
+See [Enabling Db2 REST services](https://www.ibm.com/docs/en/db2-for-zos/13?topic=services-enabling-db2-rest) for instructions.
+2. Use either of the following methods to authorize access to REST services:
+- Submit the `GRANT SELECT ON SYSIBM.DSNSERVICE TO {user ID};` statement.
+- Complete the instructions in [Authorization of REST service users](https://www.ibm.com/docs/en/db2-for-zos/13?topic=services-authorization-rest-service-users).

 ## Exploring Db2 objects

 After catalog navigation has been enabled by granting read access to Db2 system catalog tables, when you create a database connection, the following object types that are associated with that connection are listed under the connection name:
 - Databases
+- Global variables
 - Indexes
 - Packages
 - Plans
+- REST services
 - Schemas
 - Sequences (including sequence aliases)
 - Storage groups